Swabian cuisine

-Swabian cuisine is native to Swabia, a region in southwestern Germany comprising great parts of Württemberg and the Bavarian part of Swabia, as well as the Allgäu which has parts lying in Austria.
+Swabian cuisine is native to Swabia, a region in southwestern Germany comprising great parts of Württemberg and the Bavarian part of Swabia.
 Swabian cuisine has a reputation for being rustic, but rich and hearty.
 Fresh egg pastas (e.g., Spätzle noodles or Maultaschen dumpling wrappers), soups, and sausages are among Swabia's best-known types of dishes, and Swabian cuisine tends to require broths or sauces; dishes are rarely "dry".

 History

 As soils were meagre and stony, conditions for raising cattle were poor.
 Meat, therefore, was something of a luxury for most, and was mainly consumed by the aristocracy and landowners, while the common people often had to be content with tripe where meat was concerned.

 Regional influences on Swabian cookery abound.
 Old-Wurttemberg was pietistic, and the cuisine is therefore rather simple, as nutrition was prized above flavour, in keeping with Christian asceticism.
-In the Catholic parts of Swabia, mainly influenced by Austria, the cuisine is more elaborate and features more opulent flour dishes.
+In the Roman Catholic parts of Swabia, mainly influenced by Austria, the cuisine is more elaborate and features more opulent flour dishes.
 In the Plains of Hohenlohe fish, especially carp, is a local favourite.
 The cuisines of the former Empire cities Ulm, Augsburg, Ravensburg and Biberach are very diverse, with apparent Italian and French influence.

 The potato was introduced in the mid-17th century, soon gaining popularity and integrated into the local cuisine.
-Many new recipes were developed such as Schupfnudeln, potato salad and home fries.
+Many new recipes were developed, such as Schupfnudeln, potato salad and home fries.

 The popular idea of traditional Swabian cuisine remains based on the stereotype of simple, hearty and uncomplicated "peasant food".